 In an effort to expand health coverage to all consumers, the Patient Protection and Affordable Care Act (ACA) created a new online Marketplace, also called

 public exchanges, where individual consumers, families and small businesses can go to purchase health plans.
 In addition to these exchanges, private exchanges are also available to sell health insurance to individuals and groups.
-This course defines and differentiates the three main types of exchanges and the health coverage available through each.
+This course defines and differentiates the three main types of exchanges and the health coverage and financial assistance available through each.

-Lesson 2: Small Business Health Options Programs (SHOP)
+Small Business Health Options Program (SHOP)

 Identifies important questions and concerns for consumers as they compare types of exchanges and the coverage available within each and outlines strategies for advising consumers.